What we are doing

 Trust for Nature is joining with others to address this challenge.

-- targeted protection of areas identified as ‘refuges’ including wetlands, waterways, floodplains, rainforests, old-growth forests, rainforests and large, ecologically intact areas
+- protecting areas identified as ‘refuges’ including wetlands, waterways, old-growth forests, rainforests and high-quality habitat patches

-- targeted protection and restoration of areas identified as important for improving habitat connectivity at local, landscape and regional scales
+- protecting and restoring areas identified as important for improving habitat connectivity

-- protection and restoration of areas identified as being important as existing carbon stocks (for example, old-growth forests and woodlands) or for their potential to capture and store carbon (for example, inland wetlands, coastal wetlands, mangrove communities, and forests in high-rainfall zones)
+- protecting and restoring areas identified as being important as existing carbon stocks (for example, old-growth forests and woodlands) or for their potential to capture and store carbon (for example, inland wetlands and mangrove ecosystems)

-- increased management effort on other threats to help mitigate the impacts of climate change
+- increased support for our landholders to help mitigate the impacts of climate change at the property scale.